-- 4. FINAL INVESTIGATIVE REPORT.
-Within ten (10) days after receipt of or expiration of the time for additional comments from the parties, the investigator will prepare a final investigative report that, in addition to the preliminary report, will include a determination as to the credibility of the parties and witnesses as well as any recommendations of the Investigator. - 5.
+- 3. PRELIMINARY INVESTIGATIVE REPORT.
+At the conclusion of the fact-gathering investigation, the investigator will notify the parties that his/her investigation has concluded.
+The preliminary investigative report and accompanying documents, if any, will be made available to the Complainant and the Respondent to review.
+The Investigator's file and notes will not be available for the review by either party.
+Upon review of the preliminary investigative report, each party will have ten (10) days to (1) provide written comment or feedback on the facts as gathered, (2) submit additional information, and/or (3) identify additional witnesses or request the collection of other information by the investigator.
+If either party provides a written response or provides additional information, the content will be shared with the other party and incorporated as appropriate in the final investigative report. - 4.
+FINAL INVESTIGATIVE REPORT.
+Within ten (10) days after receipt of or expiration of time for additional comments from the parties, the investigator will prepare a final investigative report that in addition to the preliminary report, will include a determination as to credibility of the parties and witnesses as well as any recommendations of the Investigator. - 5.
 IMPACT AND MITIGATION STATEMENTS.
 Either or both parties may submit a statement to the Title IX Coordinator for consideration by the Adjudication Panel in determining whether a Title IX violation occurred and/or an appropriate sanction.
 The Complainant may submit a written statement describing the impact of the prohibited conduct on the Complainant and/or expressing a preference about the sanction(s) to be imposed.
 The Respondent may submit a written statement explaining any factors that the Respondent believes should mitigate or otherwise be considered in determining the disciplinary action(s) imposed.
 Any impact or mitigation statement should be submitted no later than five (5) business days after receipt of the Preliminary Investigative Report.
 The Title IX Investigator will provide any statement(s) with the final investigative report to the Adjudication Panel.